 If you’re planning a trip to Disney and have kids of all ages, then the child swap Disney function will be a lifesaver.
 While it can be referred to as many things: child swap, rider switch, and rider swap, it is essentially the same thing.
 Disney rider switch allows one parent/adult to wait with a child while the other parent rides.
-Then, they switch.
-I will share some tricks to help you make the most out of the system.
-So here are the details on how the rider swap Disney system can work to your advantage.
+Then, the adults switch.
+I will share some tricks to help you make the most out of the Disney rider swap so that you can ride even more.
+Here are the details on how the rider swap Disney system can work to your advantage.

-The Basics: How to Use the Disney Rider Switch System
+The Basics: How to Use Disney Rider Switch

 In order to use the Disney rider switch, you must have a child that is either is under the height limit for that attraction or simply does not want to ride.
 The whole family goes together to the entrance of the line and lets a Cast Member know that they wish to use the Disney child swap service.
 Then an adult (and up to 2 other guests) ride while the other adult and the non-riders wait or go do something else.

 Did you catch that?
 An adult and up to 2 other guests can use the child swap.
 This means that if you are a family with 2 older kids and a younger one, one adult can ride with the two big kids, while the other one waits with the baby.
 Then, the kids can go again with the other adult.
 The cast members no longer give you a Disney child swap pass like they used to.
 Now it is digital and is loaded onto your Magic Band.
 These are the official rules for the Disney Rider Swap Feature.